-This Application (A539) seeks the establishment of Maximum Residue Limits (MRLs) for pig meat and offal, for the antibiotic avilamycin into the Australia New Zealand Food Standards Code (the Code).
-It is an application from the Australian Pesticides and Veterinary Medicines Authority (APVMA) to update the Code in order to reflect the current registration status of agricultural and veterinary chemicals in use in Australia.
+This Application (A558) seeks to vary the Maximum Residue Limits (MRLs) for eggs, for various antibiotics in the Australia New Zealand Food Standards Code (the Code).
+It is an application from the Australian Pesticides and Veterinary Medicines Authority (APVMA) to update the Code in order to reflect the current registration status of various antibiotics in use in Australia.